 I’ve included this wallet both here, AND in my teen wallet review article.

 Because, well, I’m raising a boy.
 I understand how tough they can be on their belongings.

 And this wallet seriously lives up to his “Rough Enough” name, in my opinion.
 The material is made out of rip-stop nylon, and it’s water resistant.

 You can label the inside with your child’s name (if you choose), and there’s a black mesh area for their ID.

 Psst: the quality of this one means that it’s a cheap boys wallet – it’ll last for years and years and years.

-There’s a zippered pouch for coins, AND a zippered area for cash (that helps with no losing it!).
-Also, there’s three slots for cards.
+There’s a zippered pouch for coins AND a zippered area for cash (that helps with no losing it!).
+Also, there are three slots for cards.
 This wallet also has an outside zippered compartment for easy access to something without having to open the whole wallet.

 Wallet #3: Puma Kids’ Rise Trifold Wallet